 Opportunities Through Learning

-Georgia Power provided more than $1.4M in scholarships to 95 schools in 2017.
+Georgia Power provided more than $1.4M in scholarships to 95 educational institutions in 2017.

 World-class STEM training at Ron Clark Academy

 Georgia Power and the world-renowned Ron Clark Academy (RCA) in Atlanta continue to provide new skills and training for Georgia educators through the annual PowerED Fellows program.
 PowerED Fellows receive a three-day professional developmental experience at the Ron Clark Academy focused on implementing STEM activities, promoting academic rigor and creating a climate and culture that promotes success in the classroom.
 Since the beginning of this partnership over four years ago, nearly 300 fellows from more than 85 Georgia schools have completed the training.